Ted Hughes: Death of Sylvia Plath

 Beset by depression made worse by her husband's affair and with a history of suicide attempts, Plath took her own life on 11 February 1963.

 Hughes dramatically wrote in a letter to an old friend of Plath's from Smith College, "That's the end of my life.
 The rest is posthumous."
 Some people argued that Hughes had driven Plath to suicide.
-Plath's gravestone in Heptonstall was repeatedly vandalized by those aggrieved that "Hughes" is written on the stone and attempted to chisel it off, leaving only the name "Sylvia Plath".
+Plath's gravestone in Heptonstall was repeatedly vandalized.
+Some people were aggrieved that "Hughes" is written on her stone and attempted to chisel it off, leaving only the name "Sylvia Plath".

 Plath's poem "The Jailer", in which the speaker condemns her husband's brutality, was included in the 1970 anthology Sisterhood Is Powerful: An Anthology of Writings from the Women's Liberation Movement.
-Radical feminist poet Robin Morgan published the poem "Arraignment", in which she openly accused Hughes of the battery and murder of Plath.
-There were lawsuits, Morgan's 1972 book Monster which contained that poem was banned, and underground, pirated editions of it were published.
+Poet Robin Morgan published a poem "Arraignment", in which she openly accused Hughes of the battery and murder of Plath.

+There were lawsuits resulting from the controversy.
+Morgan's 1972 book Monster, which contained that poem was banned.
+Underground, pirated editions of it were published.
 Other radical feminists threatened to kill Hughes in Plath's name.
 In 1989, with Hughes under public attack, a battle raged in the letters pages of The Guardian and The Independent.
 In The Guardian on 20 April 1989, Hughes wrote the article "The Place Where Sylvia Plath Should Rest in Peace":